HuCaoFighting/DVS-GraspingDataSet/README.md

 ![image](https://github.com/HuCaoFighting/DVS-GraspingDataSet/blob/master/images/sampleeventrgb.jpg)
 # DataSets
 # Single Grasp DataSets
-we represent the tracked LED points with rectangles,each event frame acquires the ground truth of a good grasping position , as is shown in below
+We represent the tracked LED points with rectangles, each event frame acquires the ground truth of a good grasping position, as is shown in below

 ![image](https://github.com/HuCaoFighting/DVS-GraspingDataSet/blob/master/images/single_posi.png)

 # Multi-Grasp DataSets
-  we  manually  set  ground  truth  annotations  in  the  firstframe,  the  transformed  annotations  in  any  other  frame  canbe attained.The final dataset with multi-graspingannotations is illustrated in below
+We manually set ground truth annotations in the first frame, the transformed annotations in any other frame canbe attained.
+The final dataset with multi-grasping annotations is illustrated in below

  ![image](https://github.com/HuCaoFighting/DVS-GraspingDataSet/blob/master/images/multi_posi.png)